Daniela Hantuchová: 2000: First WTA Tour quarterfinal

 Hantuchová's first WTA tournament of 2000 was the Australian Open, where she was knocked out in the second qualifying round.
 Her next event was the U.S. Indoor Championships in Oklahoma City.
 She progressed through three qualifying rounds and beat Shinobu Asagoe in the first round before losing to Sarah Pitkowski-Malcor in the second round.
-Hantuchová's next three tournaments were the Miami Open, where she received a wildcard and lost in the first round to Elena Dementieva; the MPS Group Championships, where she lost in the first qualifying round to Pavlina Nola, and the Belgian Open, where she lost in the first round to Kim Clijsters.
+Hantuchová's next three tournaments were the Miami Open, where she received a wildcard and lost in the first round to Elena Dementieva; the Amelia Island Championships, where she lost in the first qualifying round to Pavlina Nola, and the Belgian Open, where she lost in the first round to Kim Clijsters.

 At Strasbourg in May, Hantuchová reached her first ever WTA quarterfinal.
 She won three qualifying matches before beating Iroda Tulyaganova and Nadia Petrova in the first and second rounds, respectively.
 She lost the quarterfinal to Rita Kuti-Kis.
 She did not enter the qualifiers for that year's French Open.
 In her next four tournaments, the Birmingham Classic, Wimbledon, the Austrian Open and the US Open, she did not advance beyond the qualifying rounds.
-Between the Austrian Open and the US Open, Hantuchová won her final ITF tournament, at a $50k tournament held in the Bronx, she beat Yi Jing-Qian in the final in straight sets.
+Between the Austrian Open and the US Open, Hantuchová won her final ITF tournament, at a $50k tournament held in the Bronx, she beat Yi Jingqian in the final in straight sets.

-Hantuchová reached her second quarterfinal of the year at the BGL Luxembourg Open when she beat Virginie Razzano in the first round and Nathalie Tauziat in the second round.
+Hantuchová reached her second quarterfinal of the year at the Luxembourg Open when she beat Virginie Razzano in the first round and Nathalie Tauziat in the second round.
 She lost in the quarterfinals to Barbara Rittner.
 At the Slovak Indoors, she lost in the first round of the singles to Anne Kremer.
 However, she and partner Karina Habšudová won the doubles tournament.
 They were due to face Petra Mandula and Patricia Wartusch in the final, but they withdrew and Hantuchová and Habšudová won in a walkover.
 It was Hantuchová's first WTA Tour title.
 Her final tournament of the year was the Philadelphia Championships.
 In the first round, she beat Alexandra Stevenson, who retired injured after the end of the first set.
 In the second round, she lost to Nathalie Tauziat.